coffinsoulz/coffinsoulz/README.md

 (I'll be reworking my carrd in the future to have more accurate info abt me.!)

-PLEASE read Rentry if u plan to int (or just get to know me)
+PLEASE read Rentry if u plan to int (or just get to know me), rec to use pc/laptop to view cuz the img is fucked up on phone

 I like giving flowers to everyone as Winglet pony.